DinoChiesa/Edge-Runload-Proxy/README.md

 a random number of iterations, delayBetweenIterations, and geoDistribution.

 * **extracts**
+  After receiving the response, the script extracts data as configured in the extracts object.
+For each key in the object, there are three options:
+    a string set off by double curlies is evaluated as a handlebars template a string set off by single curlies is eval'd as JavaScript otherwise, it's treated as a JSON-path and applied to the payload.

-  After receiving the response, runLoad calls the functions provided in the 'extracts' array, passing the response.
-The return values of those functions get placed as additional values in the job context, using the valueRef name.
-These new values can subsequently be referenced as context values via templates, as described previously.
-In this example, the oauth_bearer_token is extracted and inserted as a bearer token in all subsequent requests.
+  In each case the result of the operation is placed into the job context, under the given name.
+In this example, the oauth bearer token is extracted from the JSON payload and then passed in the authorization header in all subsequent requests.
 You can get pretty fancy with the extracts, using them to specify values in the payload or the url path or headers.

 * **invocationsPerHour**
   The top-level property named "invocationsPerHour" holds an array of